-Top 5 Reasons That a Cell Assay Might Fail
+Top 5 Reasons Cell Assays Fail

-1. Biological Contamination
+#1 – Biological Contamination

-Contamination arising from careless handling of equipment or cell culture plates
+Contamination arising from careless handling of equipment or cell culture plates.

 Contamination can arise from chemical or biological means.
 To avoid contamination, the scientist should perform routine cleaning of all equipment, floors, and counters.
 When working with chemicals, it is good to make sure all lids are closed tightly before transporting a container.
 When working with cells, be sure to avoid cross contamination by working with one cell line at a time and changing pipette tips when appropriate.

-Improper aseptic technique
+Improper aseptic technique.

 Proper aseptic technique includes cleaning all surfaces in the cell lab, including the outside of the cell culture hood.
 The hood should be sprayed down with 70% alcohol and only sterile materials should be placed into the hood.
 Gloves should be worn at all times and should always be sprayed with 70% alcohol upon entering the hood.
 All cell work should be performed in the cell hood to keep the cell environment as clean as possible.

-1. Improper Storage Conditions
+#2 – Improper Storage Conditions

-Plates, cells, reagents, and equipment not stored at recommended temperatures
+Plates, cells, reagents, and equipment not stored at recommended temperatures.

 It is important to research the temperature and conditions in which all reagents and cell lines should be stored.
 Improper storage of reagents can cause their components to no longer have their desired effects, thus rendering the reagent not useful.
 Cell lines are all different, so knowing the right temperature and conditions at which to keep your cell lines growing is key for any experiment.
 It is also good practice to periodically check the conditions of all refrigerators, freezers, and incubators to ensure all systems are properly working to avoid compromising any experiments or reagents.